 Humayun's Garden Tomb went through a few difficult centuries of neglect.
 Luckily, the Nizamuddin Urban Renewal Initiative and the Aga Khan Development Network stepped in to breathe life back into the site.
 The Nizamuddin Urban Renewal Initiative's CEO, Ratish Nanda, briefly summarizes the 20th century's garden restoration history of Humayun's Garden Tomb in his article, "Working In Paradise with the Master, Mohammad Shaheer,"

 In the early 20th century, Lord Curzon, Viceroy of India, directed the restoration of the Mughal layout–enthusiastically adding channels even to pathways where none had existed in Mughal times.
 Several further changes were then carried out through the 20th century – a major planting in 1916 when palm trees were inappropriately introduced on the four corners of the mausoleum and tamarind trees on the platforms used by the Mughals for tents.
 Additional plantings neither used plant species favoured by the Mughals nor planting patterns.
 Three failed attempts in the 20th century to restore flowing water preceded the 1997 garden restoration and of these the 1984 effort was the most destructive with the Mughal stone bedding ripped out and replaced by the more familiar and favoured 20th century material – cement concrete!1

-Ratish Nanda summarizes a restoration plan for Humayun's Garden Tomb that is based on the directions and drawings of one of the principal consultants for Aga Khan's Islamic garden restoration projects, landscape architect and professor, Mohammad Shaheer.
+Ratish Nanda summarizes a restoration plan for Humayun's Garden Tomb that is based on the directions and drawings of a consultant to the Aga Khan Development Network's Islamic garden restoration projects, landscape architect and professor, Mohammad Shaheer.

 The peripheral pathways were planted with tall trees – mango and neem – both recorded in Mughal chronicles and the canopy of which was eventually expected to be visible from over the 6 m tall enclosure walls.